 13. Obtaining heat and electricity via solar panels;

-14. Obtaining energy via fusion of hydrogen-1 and boron-11 into helium-4 (aneutronic fusion).
+16. Obtaining energy via fusion of hydrogen-1 and boron-11 into helium-4 (aneutronic fusion).

-Steps #14 and #15 above have yet to be commercialized.
+Steps #14, #15 and #16 above have yet to be commercialized.

 ENERGY AND THE ENVIRONMENT:

-The rising atmospheric CO2 concentration is causing net radiant energy absorption by Earth and has set Earth on a path toward a rapid uncontrolled atmospheric temperature rise known as thermal runaway.
-If mankind fails to promptly reduce the atmospheric CO2 concentration the temperature over much of Earth's surface will become too hot for supporting large animal life, the climate will be characterized by frequent violent storms and the sea level will rise about 80 m.
-As the ocean temperature rises more CO2 will come out of ocean solution and Earth's atmosphere will become trapped in its "warm" state that will cause a global extinction of large land animals.
-The geologic record shows that full recovery from the "warm" state via natural processes will take about five hundred thousand years.
+Products of combustion of fossil fuels are reducing radiant energy emission by Earth which has set Earth on a path toward an uncontrolled atmospheric temperature rise known as thermal runaway.
+If man kind fails to promptly cease use of fossil fuels the temperature over much of Earth's surface will become too hot for supporting large animal life, the climate will be characterized by frequent violent storms and the sea level will rise about 80 m.
+As the ocean temperature rises more CO2 will be releassed by (HCO3)- ions in ocean solution and Earth's atmosphere will become trapped in a "warm" state.
+The geologic record shows that full recovery from "warm" state trapping via natural processes will take at least two hundred thousand years.

-The high cost of delivered renewable energy is further aggravated by use of generation constraint instead of load control to match total electricity generation to total electricity load.
+The high cost of delivered renewable power is further aggravated by use of generation constraint instead of load control to match total electricity generation to total electricity load.
 In typical North American electricity utilities, due to generation constraint and generation reserve, on average only about half of the available peak generation and transmission capacity is actually used.
-Hence use of a properly designed interruptible electricity rate in combination with 100% non-fossil generation would allow sale, generation and transmission of about twice as much energy at little extra cost and with greatly reduced net CO2 emissions.
+Hence use of a properly designed interruptible electricity rate in combination with 100% non-fossil generation would allow sale, generation and transmission of about twice as much electrical energy at little extra cost and with greatly reduced net CO2 emissions.

-The government of Ontario presently does not offer either an interruptible electricity rate or a kVA based standard electricity rate to enable sale of surplus off-peak nonfossil electricity for displacement of fossil fuels.
+The governments of Ontario and most other jurisdictions presently do not offer either an interruptible electricity rate or a kVA based dependable electricity rate to enable sale of surplus off-peak non-fossil electricity for displacement of fossil fuels.
 This situation is a major energy policy failure and is primarily the result of political lobbying by the fossil fuel industry.

 A problem that must soon be faced by several large nations including the USA, India, Pakistan and Australia is a major increase in energy requirements for desalination of sea water and for pumping the desalinated water from sea level to the continental interior for agricultural irrigation.
 Up until the now intensive agriculture has relied on fresh water obtained from natural subterranean aquifers.
-However, in many places these natural subterranean aquifers are close to total depletion.
+However, in many places these natural subterranean aquifers are close to depletion.

 Natural gas, which is a finite resource, is a convenient fuel for meeting low capacity factor high temperature heat requirements.
 Due to fossil CO2 emission natural gas should not be used for high capacity factor applications such as non-emergency electricity generation.